Cranberry Middle Hitter Ayanna Ferringer Named KSAC Volleyball MVP as Conference All-Star Teams Announced

 CLARION, Pa.
 (EYT/D9) — Cranberry senior Ayanna Ferringer has been named the Keystone Shortway Athletic Conference Most Valuable Player.

-(Pictured above, Ayanna Ferringer after recorder her 500th kill earlier this season.
+(Pictured above, Ayanna Ferringer after recording her 500th kill earlier this season.
 She now has more than 750 kills for Cranberry)

 Ferringer, who notched her 750th career kill late last week, has helped the Berries reach the four-team KSAC volleyball tournament, which will be held Tuesday and Wednesday at PennWest Clarion’s Tippin Gymnasium.